giangomango/DTMC/README.md

 particles contains:
 1. particlesA, particles insertion and diffusion.
 To update energy calculates new curvature in each corner of triangle from which particle inserted/removed
+2. DFS, search connected components of particles onto the surface
+3. extraction, removes clusters larger than a certain size.
+Do not update curvature, with the idea that some relaxation time is necessary for the configuration to relax back.
+Curvature is updated during the subsequent MC dynamics.